KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_transmission/README.md

 ### transmissionTexture

-A greyscale texture that defines the amount of light that is transmitted by the surface rather than absorbed and re-emitted.
+A greyscale texture that defines the amount of light that is transmitted by the surface rather than diffusely re-emitted.
 A value of 1.0 means that 100% of the light that penetrates the surface (i.e. isn’t specularly reflected) is transmitted through.
 The value is linear and is multiplied by the transmissionFactor to determine the total transmission value.
 Note that use of transmission values does not disallow usage of alpha coverage (via `baseColor.a`).

 <figure>
   <img src="./figures/TransmissionTexture.png"/>